Guterres ‘deeply concerned’ by cancellation of Trump-Kim summit

 “Dangerous times”

-Guterres reaction came as he presented his global disarmament vision, outlined in an 88-page report entitled “Securing our common future”.
+Guterres reaction came as he presented his global disarmament vision, outlined in an 88-page report entitled “Securing our common futureexternal link”.
 This includes practical measures for a wide range of disarmament issues from nuclear weapons to small arms, which he says affect all countries.

 “We are living in dangerous times,” the UN secretary general told the university audience.
 “Cold war tensions have returned - to a world that has grown more complex… conflicts have become more frequent, longer and more devastating for civilians.”